-Many distributed real-time applications, such as audio- and video-conferencing and collaborative systems, require multicast support from the underlying network.
-Multicasting involves the delivery of messages over a tree rooted at the sender and whose paths lead to the various receivers.
-A major objective of the routing protocol is to build a tree with minimum cost.
-Finding such a tree is known to be computationally expensive, and many heuristics have been proposed to efficiently find near-optimal trees.
-Moreover, some heuristics exist to efficiently find multicast trees that are of low cost and satisfy Quality-of-Service (QoS) (e.g. delay) delivery constraints required by real-time applications.
-However, these heuristics are not fast enough for large-scale networks.
-In this paper, we present a fast algorithm, called QDMR, for generating delay-constrained low-cost multicast routing trees.
+Many real-time applications, such as video conferencing, require the transmission of messages from a sender to multiple receivers subject to Quality-of-Service (QoS) delivery constraints (e.g. bounded delay).
+This requires the underlying multicast protocol to find a QoS-constrained minimum-cost communication path (tree).
+However, finding such a tree is known to be computationally expensive.
+In this paper, we present a fast heuristic, called QDMR, for generating delay-constrained low-cost multicast routing trees.
 A salient feature of QDMR is that it dynamically adjusts its low-cost tree construction policy based on how far the current on-tree node is from violating the QoS delay bound.
-This QoS dependent (adaptive) tree construction, together with the capability of merging least-delay paths into the low-cost tree in case of stringent delay requirements, lead to the following properties: (1) QDMR guarantees that a feasible multicast tree (that satisfies the requested delay) will be found if such tree exists; (2) this delay-bounded multicast tree is very rapidly generated; and (3) the tree has low cost.
+This QoS dependent (adaptive) tree construction, together with the capability to merge leastdelay paths into the low-cost tree in case of stringent delay requirements, lead to the following properties: (1) QDMR guarantees to find a feasible multicast tree if such tree exists; (2) this delay-bounded multicast tree is very rapidly generated; and (3) the tree has low cost.
 Through analysis and extensive simulations, we confirm the premise of QDMR by comparing it to many existing multicast algorithms.